Updated May 1st, 2019.

 Amidst the city centre’s old narrow streets you’ll fight for a place to walk as taxis compete with horses and carts for space.
-Old men take siestas in plazas and sip chicha (corn drink), whilst young teenage hipsters play their music loud.
+Old men take siestas in plazas and sip chicha (an alcoholic corn drink), whilst young teenage hipsters play their music loud.

 The Santa ‘Cruceños’ are a mixture from many different eras of the history of Bolivia – from Russian immigrants to the Japanese community.

 Did you know?
 The city is also home to the largest population of sloths anywhere in the world.
 Take a walk to the outskirts of the busy city and you’ll see these carefree creatures climbing the trees.

 Where to stay in Santa Cruz

 Santa Cruz is growing hugely and the main square is losing a lot of its draw.
 Instead, the hub of the city is moving to Barrio Equipetrol, where fancy restaurants and bars are popping up catering to wealthy tourists and locals.
 As a result, rooms can be expensive and there is a lot of change in the backpacker hostel scene.
 These are some of the best options which look likely to stick around for a while:

 - 360 Grados – Probably the most happening backpacker hostel in town, 360 Grados boasts 26 rooms and is quite often full to capacity.
 The hostel is spacious and the rooms are hotel quality for a fraction of the price.
 Dorms start at just 62 bolivianos for a night in an eight-bed dorm room.
 They have a large communal kitchen and also a small tuck shop to purchase backpacker essentials.